Combinatorial generation via permutation languages. VII. Supersolvable hyperplane arrangements: Introduction

 \subsection{Hyperplane arrangements and graph of regions}

-The geometric perspective that we will use is that of \defn{hyperplane arrangements}, defined as a finite set of real hyperplanes through the origin.
+The geometric perspective that we will use is that of \defn{hyperplane arrangements}, defined as a nonempty finite set of real hyperplanes through the origin.
 Given such an arrangement $\cH$ in $\R^n$, the set $\cR=\cR(\cH):=\R^n\setminus\cH$ is a collection of open convex sets called \defn{regions}.
-The \defn{graph of regions}~$G(\cH)$ has $\cR(\cH)$ as its vertex set, and an edge between any two vertices corresponding to regions that are separated by a single hyperplane from~$\cH$ (but not more); see Figure~\ref{fig:cube3}.
+The \defn{graph of regions}~$G(\cH)$ has $\cR(\cH)$ as its vertex set, and an edge between any two vertices corresponding to regions that are separated by exactly one hyperplane from~$\cH$; see Figure~\ref{fig:cube3}.